International Business Taxation

 - + Foreign Taxes Paid by the Foreign Subsidiary on the Income for Which the Dividend Was Distributed

-By arranging their international affairs judiciously, corporations can lower their tax rate considerably.
+By arranging their international affairs judiciously, corporations can lower their tax rate substantially.
 For instance, it was recently reported that Apple paid only 1.9% in corporate taxes on income sourced outside of the US — $713 million in taxes on $36.8 billion of foreign pretax income.
-If that income had been sourced in the US, then Apple would have had to pay a 35% rate, which would equal $12.88 billion, a difference of more than $12 billion!
+If that income had been sourced in the US, then Apple would have had to pay a 35% rate, equal to $12.88 billion, a difference of more than $12 billion!
 Many large international corporations, such as Facebook, Google, and Starbucks, also pay lower corporate taxes on their foreign income.
 However, even foreign subsidiaries in European tax havens still pay considerable sums for employment and value-added taxes.